 The Family Narrative is a unique educational experience that will help your businesses and your community grow for your entire career.

 Born in Staten Island, NY, and raised in Portland, Oregon, Posy Quarterman is what happens when art meets hustle.
 She has been photographing people since her grandmother gave her a polaroid camera for Christmas at the age of 10.
-After art school in NYC, she returned to Portland (despite hating the rain), and turned that passion into a thriving Family Photography business.
+After art school in NYC, she returned to Portland (despite hating the rain), and turned that passion into a thriving family photography business.
 Not many photographers find harmony in the space where business and art collide, but Posy is not most photographers.
-Her drive and the incredible depth of her photography brought her to the attention of The Define School in 2014, when she began teaching classes and private workshops on one of the less discussed aspects of professional photography-- how to drive a Family Photography business without sacrificing art or vision.
-In addition to photography, her clients, and her newfound love of teaching, Posy enjoys her husband, her firecracker of a 9 year old daughter, the Oregon Coast, dangly earrings, Hot Tamales, and being mistaken for Katy Perry.
+There is show and there is substance.
+If "authentic" has become nothing more than an internet buzzword, then Posy wants to reclaim it.
+She is not interested in fanfare or bullshit.
+She is interested in people, teaching, dancing, good coffee, and ultimately, telling people's stories with truth and heart.
+In addition to photography, her clients, and her newfound love of teaching, Posy enjoys her husband, her firecracker of a 10 year old daughter, the Oregon Coast, dangly earrings, a good puttanesca, and being referred to as a magician.

 After wading knee-deep into the waters of several other careers, Annemie Tonken dove head-first into the photography pool in 2006 and hasn’t stopped swimming since.
 In a very short period of time, her intuitive eye for visual storytelling and keen business sensibilities helped her grow Megapixie Photography from nothing more than an idea into a thriving child and family portrait photography studio.
 Along the way, she’s taught workshops to both novice and established photographers, had work published in national magazines, and spoken in front of thousands at WPPI.
 In the few minutes left over every week, you’ll find Annemie herding her two boys around Chapel Hill, NC, running down a long country road, or laughing over cocktails with her nearest and dearest.